s2t2/tweet-analysis-2020/README.md

 The app will run scripts that take a long time.
 To have those scripts send emails when they are done, first obtain a [SendGrid API Key](https://app.sendgrid.com/settings/api_keys), then set it as an environment variable (see environment variable setup below).

+### Basilica Credentials

+If using the Basilica API, obtain a [Basilica API Key](https://www.basilica.ai/api-keys/) and set the `BASILICA_API_KEY` environment variable accordingly (see environment variable setup below).

 ### Local Database

 To download some of the data from BigQuery into a local database, first create a local PostgreSQL database called something like "impeachment_analysis", then set the `DATABASE_URL` environment variable accordingly (see environment variable setup below).